assembl/assembl/doc/INSTALL.rst

     accept_secure_connection = true
     require_secure_connection = true

-Otherwise, your are jeopardiszing passwords...
+Otherwise, you are jeopardizing passwords...

 The following must all be unique to the instance.
 If you only have one instance on the server, you can keep the defaults